 The World Steel Association (worldsteel) is an international trade association with high public visibility.
 The members of worldsteel represent most of the globe’s international carbon and stainless steel output.
 It is the policy of worldsteel to govern its activities by the standards of the strictest and most developed antitrust principles, principally those of the United States and the European Union. worldsteel also acknowledges that multiple jurisdictions in addition to the US and EU have become increasingly vigorous with respect to antitrust enforcement.

 Antitrust law is concerned with monopolisation and concerted activity ('conspiracies') that substantially affect competition.
 Importantly, trade association activities are presumed to constitute concerted conduct and, where members are in competition to any degree, concerted conduct among competitors.
-Thus, worldsteel, with a membership of the leading steel companies in the world, must be particularly antitrust sensitive.
-Because the activities of worldsteel are evaluated as concerted conduct, conduct that is permissible for individual members or independent consultants may not be permissible or advisable for worldsteel as a trade association.
+Thus worldsteel, with a membership of the leading steel companies in the world, must be particularly antitrust sensitive.
+Because the activities of worldsteel are evaluated as being concerted, conduct that is permissible for individual members or independent consultants may not be permissible or advisable for worldsteel as a trade association.
 This is the important antitrust legal distinction between concerted activity and unilateral conduct.

 It is fundamental that none of the foregoing should deter membership in worldsteel or ISSF, or discourage members from participation in trade association activities.
 The courts (including the US Supreme Court) and antitrust enforcement authorities have recognised that legitimate trade association activities can promote competition and efficiency.
 Furthermore, they can provide industry and public benefits, such as ensuring safety and protecting the environment.
 In addition, trade association activities can create a better and more informed marketplace, permitting individual members to determine what makes business sense for themselves, the industry and the public at large.
 In sum, trade associations can promote the exchange of ideas and vital market information that individual members could not accomplish on their own.

 Trade associations and their members, and even individuals, have at times been prosecuted more for what appears to be a 'conspiracy', rather than what the actual facts may be.
 Conspiracies can be legally inferred from ill-advised statements, notes or documents made at trade association meetings.
-The classic example is a statement: "I don't care what others may do.
+The following statement is a classic example: "I don't care what others may do.
 I am raising prices next week."
 These types of statements have been found to constitute conspiratorial conduct where similar price rises by competitors have followed.
 Such statements can also be viewed as invitations to collude.

 Before addressing potential guideline violations, an important caveat is the misuse of legitimate trade association information and functions.
 Even the best of trade association conduct and intentions can be subverted.
 Thus, worldsteel and its Legal Counsel must recognise that legal trade association activities may be viewed as a “disguise” or "front" for anticompetitive ancillary activities not consistent with the antitrust laws.
 For example, subject to specific guidelines established by Legal Counsel, worldsteel may make industry forecasts.
 Such forecasts are generally global or multi-regional, and have little prospect for competitive abuse.
 However, antitrust authorities have cautioned that industry forecasts can be misused to implement or monitor cartel behaviour.
 Thus, it is fundamental to worldsteel antitrust policy that otherwise legal activities can never be used to mask or implement anticompetitive conduct.